njray/markdown-test/Real-time Scoring for Python (Reference Architecture) Draft_v2.md

 ### Operations

 To log on to an AKS cluster using your Azure Active Directory authentication token, configure AKS to use Azure Active Directory for [user authentication](aad-auth).
-Cluster administrators can also configure Kubernetes role-based access control (RBAC) based on a user’s identity or directory group membership.
+Cluster administrators can also configure Kubernetes role-based access control (RBAC) based on a user's identity or directory group membership.

 In addition, use [RBAC](rbac) to control access to the Azure resources that you deploy.
 RBAC lets you assign authorization roles to members of your DevOps team.
 A user can be assigned to multiple roles, and you can create custom roles for even more fine-grained [permissions](permissions).

 ### HTTPS

-As a security best practice, your app should enforce HTTPS and redirect HTTP requests.
+As a security best practice, have your app enforce HTTPS and redirect HTTP requests.
 Create an HTTPS [ingress controller](ingress-controller) on AKS to add security to the information being passed to and from the application.

 ### Authentication